-ShipBob adds consolidation warehouses to your fulfillment arsenal
+ShipBob adds consolidation warehouses to your fulfilment arsenal

 Adding consolidation warehousing to your supply chain is tricky — but partnering with ShipBob can make the process much easier.

-With access to ShipBob’s network of over 40 fulfillment centers around the globe, you can secure seamlessly-run warehouse space closer to your customers quickly and cost-effectively.
+With access to ShipBob’s network of over 40 fulfilment centres around the globe, you can secure seamlessly-run warehouse space closer to your customers quickly and cost-effectively.

-Once you distribute and store your inventory, ShipBob’s proprietary WMS will take care of the rest, processing your orders across different channels and directing our teams to fulfill every order to specification.
+Once you distribute and store your inventory, ShipBob’s proprietary WMS will take care of the rest, processing your orders across different channels and directing our teams to fulfil every order to specification.

 ShipBob even provides an entire App Store of integrations (and dozens of more partners in the ecommerce ecosystem), which can help you automate returns, secure short term loans, forecast inventory across multiple locations and seasons, and much more.

-Altogether, ShipBob’s technology and expertise can be used to create a consolidation warehousing setup that streamlines order fulfillment and takes shipping efficiency to the next level.
+Altogether, ShipBob’s technology and expertise can be used to create a consolidation warehousing setup that streamlines order fulfilment and takes shipping efficiency to the next level.